 - Next, add a tablespoon of cold water at a time, while shaping mixture into a dough ball.

-- Once dough is formed, either cut into two pieces for two small 9 inch thin pie crusts or leave whole for a large deep pie dish.
+- Once dough is formed, either cut into two pieces for two small 9-inch thin pie crusts or leave whole for a large deep pie dish.
 (I choose to leave whole and make two crust recipes, one for bottom of pie and one for making a lattice with thick pieces.)

 - Place chilled dough onto a lightly floured surface.
 Roll out to ¼ inch in thickness.
 Fold dough in half, then fold in half again.
-Shape dough back into a round disc, cover in plastic wrap and chill for 30 minutes.
+Shape dough back into a round disc, cover in plastic wrap and chill for 1 hour.

 - Now its time to roll dough out for lining the pie pan.
 Roll your dough by starting from the center and working outwards in all directions, rotating dough clockwise as you go.